Information Systems Security Research

 Dewald Roode Workshop

 The IFIP Working Group 8.11/11.13 holds The Dewald Roode Information Security Workshop annually.
-Click here for the 2017 call for papers at the University of South Florida, USA.
+Click here for the 2018 call for papers at the University of Cape Town, South Africa.
+The workshop will be held in Cape Town to commemorate the 10th anniversary of its founding there in 2008.

 Conferences proceedings for 2009, 2010, 2011, 2012,

-Chair: Raghav Rao, State University of New York at Buffalo, US
+Chair: Raghav Rao, University of Texas at San Antonio, US

-Vice Chair: Allen Johnston, University of Alabama Birmingham, US
+Vice Chair: Allen Johnston, University of Alabama, US

 Secretary: Tejaswini ("Teju") Herath, Brock University, CA